-  Why it is good for you
+Why it is Good for you

 You need protein in your diet to help your body repair cells and make new ones.
 Protein is also important for growth and development during childhood, adolescence, and pregnancy.
 Quinoa's high protein content makes it a good option in place of rice and other high-carbohydrate, low-protein grains, especially for people with diabetes.

-Quinoa is also a good source of potassium, which you needs for muscle and protein building, maintaining a regular heartbeat, and many other bodily functions.
+Quinoa is also a good source of potassium, which you need for muscle and protein building, maintaining a regular heartbeat, and many other bodily functions.
 It offers many other vitamins and minerals as well.

 Quinoa has several antioxidants, like those found in berries.
 Antioxidants help prevent cell damage.
 This is important for healing, prevention of disease, and aging.

-If you have Celiac disease, or follow a gluten-free diet, quinoa is a great option.
+If you have celiac disease, or follow a gluten-free diet, quinoa is a great option.
 It does not contain gluten.

 Quinoa contains heart-healthy fats that can help boost your "good cholesterol."
 It is filling and packs a nutritious punch in a small amount.

-How it is prepared
+How it is Prepared

 Quinoa can be cooked and eaten in many ways.
 You will need to simmer it in water like rice.
 Add 1 part quinoa to 2 parts water or stock and simmer until tender, for about 15 minutes.